dphfox/wolf/docs/00-design/13-looping.md

 page_number: 13
 ---

-Looping allows an expression to run repeatedly and capture the output from the last iteration.
+Looping allows an expression to run repeatedly until an exit condition is met.

 ## Basic use